collective/collective.taskqueue2/README.md

 occur with ZEO clients, just like with any other ZEO setup.
 It's worth noting that `collective.taskqueue2` does not provide any special support for handling conflict errors.

+To do:

+- make consumer configuration configurable in `huey_consumer.py`

 ## Authors